Contemporary History Institute Faculty & Research

 Dr. Julia Paxton, Professor of Economics, teaches classes on poverty, altruism, development economics, international agricultural development, and microfinance.

-Dr. Nukhet Sandal, Associate Professor of Political Science and Director of Global Studies, specializes in human security, religion and global politics, conflict management, and the politics of divided societies.
+Dr. Nukhet Sandal, Associate Professor of Political Science and Chair of Political Sciences, specializes in human security, religion and global politics, conflict management, and the politics of divided societies.

-Dr. Assan Sarr, Assistant Professor of History, has broad interests in oral history, Islam, slavery, agrarian change, land tenure systems, peace and conflict resolution in Africa.
+Dr. Assan Sarr, Associate Professor of History, has broad interests in oral history, Islam, slavery, agrarian change, land tenure systems, peace and conflict resolution in Africa.

 Dr. Takaaki Suzuki, Director of East Asian Studies and Professor of Political Science, works primarily in the field of International Relations and Comparative Politics.